Mfrozzz/product-go-api/README.md

   ```

 - Notes:
-  - If a regular user tries to change the role field, a 403 (Forbidden) error will be returned.
+  - If a user without the required permissions tries to change the role field, a 403 (Forbidden) error will be returned.
   - Fields not sent in the JSON remain unchanged.
   - The password field is always saved in encrypted form.
+  - Only `super_admins` can:
+    - Promote users to `super_admin`
+    - Change the role of users with role `admin` or `super_admin`

 #### DELETE `/api/admin/users/:id_user`